Kpodov/pyscripts/README.md

-# pyscripts
+# Pyscripts

-1. dico.py: It returns the definition of a word
+1. Bunch of py scripts for diverse uses